 Invaluable, why?
 Because when used correctly, brands can send automated push notifications, texts and emails with tailored rewards and exclusive offers to each individual customer.

-This is handy, considering that push notifications drive nearly 10 times more users to make a purchase!
+This is handy, considering that, according to 99firms, push notifications drive nearly 10 times more users to make a purchase!

 4. Staff Engagement

 What makes a good loyalty program?
 A team that believes in and knows how to implement it!
 Before you can educate your customers on the benefits of your loyalty program, how it works, why they should join and so on, you first need to educate your employees.

 Your members of staff are the face of your business – the more knowledge they have about the loyalty program, the easier they’ll find it to on-board customers (especially if your program offers immediate rewards as an upfront signup incentive).

 If your employees don’t see the value of the program, they’ll have a hard time promoting it (or a lack of interest in doing so).
 Take the time to walk your staff through the entire signup process, how stamps are collected, what the rewards are, and all the other details.